Sunny-Master/ludo-master/README.md

 11. Land in a square with a single piece of another player to send the landed piece back to depot (and get a bonus turn)
 12. Pieces travel around the board and enter their home pathway and reach home
 13. First player to move all 4 pieces home, becomes the Ludo Master
+14. Easter Egg: A play/pause button that plays (and then pauses as well) the theme music from TMNT cartoon (1987) (00:58).
+Find it and enjoy the music!!

 ## Getting Started